jonkykong/SideMenu/README.md

 /// Draws the `menuAnimationBackgroundColor` behind the status bar.
 Default is true. open static var menuFadeStatusBar = true

+/// When true, pushViewController called within the menu it will push the new view controller inside of the menu.
+Otherwise, it is pushed on the menu's presentingViewController.
+Default is false. open static var menuAllowSubmenus: Bool = false
 ```

 ## Known Issues